rrobilla/mern-v2/README.txt

 ---------------------------
 How to run the application:

 You have two ways of running this application base.

+You can create the two Dockerfiles into images located in the react and expapi folders.
+Edit the 'image' and 'environment DEBUG=' lines in both services to match the image names you chose, then run docker-compose up -d from the root folder to create and run the docker containers.

-You can either clone the repo onto an environment running the required dependencies and run the startup.sh script, or you can use with docker.
+You can clone the repo onto an environment running the required dependencies (Node, Express, React), edit the package.json in the client folder and change line 27 to this:  "proxy": "http://localhost:5000 and run the startup.sh script.

 [WIP] Still working on implementing the database into the app.